zuzanadobes/DRLND-Project-Collaboration-and-Competition/Report.md

 OU_SIGMA = 0.2          # Ornstein-Uhlenbeck noise parameter, volatility
 OU_THETA = 0.15         # Ornstein-Uhlenbeck noise parameter, speed of mean reversion

-### Learning Algorithm: MADDPG
+### Learning Algorithm: MADDPG (Multi-Agent Deep Deterministic Policy Gradient)

 The report clearly describes the learning algorithm.
-It also describes the model architectures for any neural networks.

 This project uses the DDPG algorithm with a replay buffer.
-Clearly the DQN algorithm is not sufficient to solve this problem.
+This approach is ideas for learning policies in in high-dimensional,continuous action spaces.
+It is a model-free, actor-critic algorithm using deep neural network function approximators that can learn policies.

 The replay buffer corresponds to a memory were the agents can store previous experiences.
 In our approach the agent randomly selects a fixed number of experiences (i.e., a minibatch of experiences) to update the neural network at a (specific) time step.
 This is done to  to deal with the problem of temporal correlation, since it allows a mixing of old and new experiences.
 But the approach taken here is that all samples are created equal and no experiences are more valuable compared with others.

+The original DDPG algorithm from which I extended to create the MADDPG version, is outlined in this paper, Continuous Control with Deep Reinforcement Learning, by researchers at Google Deepmind.
+In this paper, the authors present "a model-free, off-policy actor-critic algorithm using deep function approximators that can learn policies in high-dimensional, continuous action spaces."
+They highlight that DDPG can be viewed as an extension of Deep Q-learning to continuous tasks.

+For the DDPG foundation, I used this vanilla, single-agent DDPG as a template.
+Then, to make this algorithm suitable for the multiple competitive agents in the Tennis environment, I implemented components discussed in this paper, Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments, by Lowe and Wu, along with other researchers from OpenAI, UC Berkeley, and McGill University.
+Most notable, I implemented their variation of the actor-critic method (see Figure 1), which I discuss in the following section.

+Lastly, I further experimented with components of the DDPG algorithm based on other concepts covered in Udacity's classroom and lessons.
+My implementation of this algorithm (including various customizations) are discussed below.

 The agent is initialized using the hyperparameters are initialized in "ddpg_agent.py".
 The parameters which were most influential to the agent's performance included BATCHSIZE and the neural network parameters.